techtribe/grunt-static-handlebars/README.md

 ## TODO
 * (?) option to provide string and no json-files as partials/helpers
 * (?) cli-option
-* (?) add or ignore target.options.partials/helpers
 * (?) detect duplicate definitions of context &amp; helpers/partials
-* (?) use lowercase to detect wrong definitions of code or not useful
+* (?) use lowercase to detect wrong definitions of code or not useful?
 * ! use target-directory for targetPath > check destination for that?
 * Provide single json/context to all files inside Gruntfile.js